 Step 1: Visit the webpage that you want to take a screenshot of in the Mozilla Firefox browser.

 Step 3.
-In the right top corner of your screen, you will see two options: Save full Page and Save visible.
+In the top right corner of your screen, you will see two options: Save full Page and Save visible.
 To capture the entire webpage, click on the Save full page option.
 At the same time, grab the visual window of the opened webpage by clicking on the Save visible option.

 Is this a good feature of the Mozilla Firefox browser?
 Let me know via comment if you don’t mind.